'Hidden Figures' keeps orbit at top; Affleck, Scorsese flop

-NEW YORK (AP) — The crowd-pleasing NASA drama “Hidden Figures” has topped the box office for the second straight week, while a pair of high-priced prestige releases sputtered.
+NEW YORK (AP) — Labors of love, one from Martin Scorsese, the other from Ben Affleck, proved costly at a casualty strewn weekend box office where the uplifting NASA drama “Hidden Figures” stayed on top for the second straight week.

-Estimates on Sunday say “Hidden Figures,” a tale about African-American mathematicians in the 1960s space race, sold $20.5 million in tickets in North American theaters over the Martin Luther King Jr. holiday weekend.
-Fox anticipates it will make $25.3 million when Monday is included.
+“Hidden Figures,” about African-American mathematicians in the 1960s space race, sold a leading $20.5 million in tickets in North American theaters over the Martin Luther King Jr. Day holiday weekend, according to estimates Sunday.
+Fox anticipates the film, starring Taraji P. Henson, Octavia Spencer and Janelle Monae, will make $25.3 million when Monday is included, bringing its cumulative total to about $60 million.

-In a crowded field that included the “Star Wars” hit “Rogue One,” the Oscar favorite “La La Land” and the surprisingly strong supernatural thriller “The Bye Bye Man,” several big-name directors flopped.
+The weekend was more remarkable for what didn’t work than what did.
+Both Affleck’s period gangster thriller “Live by Night” and Scorsese’s Christian epic “Silence” bombed in their wide-release debuts.
+Warner Bros.’
+“Live by Night,” adapted from Dennis Lehane’s novel, earned a mere $5.4 million in 2,471 theaters.
+Paramount’s “Silence,” from Susaku Endo’s novel of 17th century Jesuit priests in Japan, took in $1.9 million in 747 theaters.

-Ben Affleck’s period crime thriller “Live By Night” earned a mere $5.4 million.
-Martin Scorsese’s Christian epic “Silence” took in just $1.9 million.
+Both were high-profile projects that each filmmaker used their considerable sway to get made.

 Most Read Stories